 Green to Clean® is a chemical breakthrough!
 When used along with EPA registered chlorine, Green to Clean® dissolves mustard, green, brown or pink algae.
 This fast acting product dissolves immediately in your pool.
 No brushing is needed to get your pool looking crystal clean.
-Green to Clean® is safe in any gunite, vinyl, plaster, or fiberglass pool.
+Green to Clean® is safe in any gunite, vinyl, plaster, or figerglass pool.
 It is made right here in the USA.

 GREEN TO CLEAN® is not an algaecide, herbicide or pesticide.
 It does not contain quaternaries (foam), copper (stain), silver or poison.

 No algaecide can match the safety of GREEN TO CLEAN®.
 GREEN TO CLEAN® will not kill algae.
 However when GREEN TO CLEAN® is used with EPA registered chlorine, cleanup is achieved quickly and economically.

 Some common questions using Green to Clean® are:

 How long should I run my filter after adding GREEN TO CLEAN®?

 Answer: At least the first 24 hours, run your filter continuously.
 Shut off the skimmers and open the main drain so that the water is being pulled from the bottom of the pool.
 Because of varying amounts of particulate and the quality of circulation and filtration, you may find it necessary to run your system longer and to add a water clarifier.
 The type of filter will make a difference as to how fast the pool clears.
 If you backwash a sand filter too often, the sand will not act as a very fine filter for smaller particulate.
 Therefore, if you have recently backwashed your sand system, there is no need to backwash again before the application of GREEN TO CLEAN®.
 It's normally recommended that you do not backwash until you have at least a 10 lb. pressure increase over your normal reading for a